University of Iowa College of Engineering

 The University of Iowa College of Engineering is one of twelve academic colleges in The University of Iowa.

-The college is composed of six departments: biomedical, chemical and biochemical, civil and environmental, electrical and computer, industrial and systems, and mechanical engineering.
-The college offers training leading to bachelor's, master's, and doctoral degrees.
+The college comprises six distinct departments: biomedical, chemical and biochemical, civil and environmental, electrical and computer, industrial and systems, and mechanical engineering.
+It provides comprehensive educational programs leading to the attainment of bachelor's, master's, and doctoral degrees.

 Eight alumni are members of the National Academy of Engineering.